 But hard work and struggles — hers and those of her teams in the U.S. and abroad — are all part of the process.
-Momperousse says we must be prepared for “failures and difficult times, because they are unavoidable.
+Momperousse says she, and other women entrepreneurs, must be prepared for “failures and difficult times, because they are unavoidable.
 Understanding how to deal with discouragement and challenges is what propels a business forward.”

 Story continues below image.

-While building the business, Momperousse has also engaged in activism to promote Haitian culture, AIDS awareness and financial education for children, among other causes.
+While building the business, Momperousse has also engaged in activism to promote Haitian culture, foster AIDS awareness and provide financial education for children, among other causes.